Early Academic Alert Program

 What happens after I refer a student?

 You, the faculty or staff member, will be emailed a “thank you for your referral” message to confirm we have received the submission.
-An automated email will immediately be sent to the student notifying them of the submission, followed by a phone call made by the Student Success Coach.
-Once the student has been reached, the Success Coach and student will discuss the learner’s unique challenges and come up with an agreed upon plan for the learner to address their current academic circumstances.
+An automated email will immediately be sent to the student notifying them of the submission, followed by a phone call made by the student's assigned advisor.
+Once the student has been reached, the advisor and student will discuss the learner’s unique challenges and come up with an agreed upon plan for the learner to address their current academic circumstances.
 The referrer will be informed of the interaction, or lack thereof, via a phone call or email.